-Table 5: Human Development and Social Empowerment Cluster
+Human Development and Social Empowerment Cluster

+Social security increases access to public services and investment in human capital, particularly health and education, helping to raise productivity and supporting the participation of the poor in labour markets.
+The cluster of human development has been formed with the ministries which have mandates in human development activities.
+The Ministry of Primary and Mass Education has the largest Programmes in this cluster.
+Therefore, this ministry has been made the cluster coordinator.
 The vision of the cluster is to enhance human development and facilitate social empowerment of disadvantaged people.
-Main objectives of the cluster are to coordinate school stipends and to facilitate linkages between social security programmes and training programmes/facilities for children and young people to promote human development.
+Main objectives of the cluster are to coordinate school stipends and to facilitate linkages between social security Programmes and training Programmes/facilities for children and young people to promote human development.
 Another important objective of the cluster is to advance an enabling environment for social justice and equity.

-9.2.6.
 Terms of Reference of Thematic Clusters